 Combining Eastern and Western Medicine

 The unique curriculum at NUHS allows students a one-of-a-kind experience in anatomy with full dissection of a human cadaver.
 The anatomy curriculum encourages the study of the relationship between acupuncture points and the human anatomy.
+In addition to hands-on dissection, NUHS offers The Anatomage Table, today's most technologically advanced digital visualization system for anatomy education.

 Faculty at National University are committed to training students in the treatment methods and philosophies of traditional oriental medicine and all full-time faculty hold a PhD with strong research backgrounds.